rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 - Adding new data nodes (e.g., new enums, identities, leafs)
 - Adding new optional elements
-- Changing status from "current" to "deprecated"
+- Changing status from "current" (note: "current" is implied when no status is present) to "deprecated"
 - Removing schema nodes with status "obsolete"
 - Adding or updating "description" and "reference" statements (if the semantic meaning is unchanged)
 - Adding, removing, or changing extension statements (depending on the specific extension)